 Reach Krossfjorden in the morning and embark on a small expedition by Zodiac RIB boat to discover the towering blue-white face of the Fourteenth of July Glacier.
-See the green slopes near the glacier and colourful flowers bloom while flocks of kittiwakes and Brünnich’s guillemots nest on the cliffs.
-In the afternoon, sail to Ny Ålesund, the northernmost settlement on Earth and now an advanced High Arctic research station.
-Visit the anchoring mast used by polar explorers Amundsen and Nobile in their airships and learn more about Arctic exploration.
+See green slopes near the glacier and colourful flowers in bloom, while flocks of kittiwakes and Brünnich’s guillemots nest on the cliffs.
+In the afternoon, sail to Ny Ålesund, the northernmost settlement on Earth and now an advanced research centre.
+Visit the anchoring mast used by polar explorers Amundsen and Nobile for their airships and learn more about Arctic exploration.
 (B,L,D)

-Continue the Hinlopen Strait* where you may spot bearded seals, ringed seals and polar bears.
+Continue to the Hinlopen Strait, where you may spot bearded seals, ringed seals and polar bears.
 Cruise among the ice floes of Lomfjordshalvøya by Zodiac RIB boat and see the bird cliffs of Alkefjellet with their thousands of Brünnich’s guillemots.
 (B,L,D)

-Today sail to Barentsoya island.
-Potential stops on Barentsoya include Sundneset to visit an old trapper’s hut, Kapp Waldburg for its kittiwake colony, and Rindedalen for a walk across the tundra.
+Today sail to Barentsøya island.
+Potential stops on Barentsøya include Sundneset to visit an old trapper’s hut, Kapp Waldburg for its kittiwake colony, and Rindedalen for a walk across the tundra.
 (B,L,D)

-Cruise the side fjords of Hornsund area of southern Spitsbergen.
-See its sizable glaciers and take the opportunity for spotting seals, beluga whales and polar bears.
+Cruise the side fjords of the Hornsund area of southern Spitsbergen.
+See its sizable glaciers and take the opportunity to spot seals, beluga whales and polar bears.
 (B,L,D)

 In the morning, disembark and transfer to the airport for your flight back to the UK.
 (B)